jcurry/ZenPacks.skills1st.LDAPMonitoring/README.rst

 These properties are all unique; they are not the same as those shipped with the ZenPacks.zenoss.LDAPMonitor ZenPack.

-zLDAPSlaves is used to denote slaves of an LDAP master.
-It is used to check that the contextCSN is the same between master and slaves, as a replication check.
+zLDAPSlaves is used to denote slaves of an LDAP master (it is a Python list).
+It is used to perform replication checks between master and slave(s).
 The LDAP parameters for master and slaves MUST be the same.

 zLDAPRepContext is used to specify parameters for a full check of the replication between master and slave(s).

 A new LDAP datasource called "Ldap Protocol" is introduced.
 It utilises the new zProperties and runs an LDAP query with "cn=monitor".
 The datasource from the standard ZenPacks.zenoss.LDAPMonitor has a type of LDAPMonitor.
+The datasource has a large number of datapoints associated with it which are defined in the config.py file in the ZenPack's base directory.

 A new Zenoss daemon, zenldap, is provided to gather LDAP information using the "Ldap Protocol" data source type.
-It uses monparsers.py to parse the LDAP data into data points.  monparsers uses configuration data from config.py in the base directory.
+It uses monparsers.py in the ZenPack base directory, to parse the LDAP data into data points.  monparsers.py uses configuration data from config.py in the base directory.

 The damon runs every 5 minutes by default. zenldap uses the Python ldap modules to communicate with LDAP devices - python ldap